short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.18.0 =

+Release date 7th May 2020
+* Added a warning for the case when Imagik library isn't available and "Keep EXIF data is enabled";
+* Added a check to prevent the bulk process to be called in multiple browsers in order to decrease the load on admin-heavy sites;
+* Fix for the situation when the bulk process would enter a loop in certain situations;
+* Fix for the notices after bulk restore that would duplicate the files missing form backups;
+* Fix for multisite when DB tables were created even for sub-sites without the plugin being active;
+* Language – 1 new strings added, 0 updated, 0 fuzzied, and 5 obsoleted.

 = 4.17.4 =